 Lucky Kona Earth is located at 2000 ft. elevation.
 We have cooler temperatures and more rain.
 Our trees mature slowly, giving the fruit more time to develop and ripen.
 This translates to lush fruit, large beans, and robust flavor.

-2. Quality – 100% Kona Coffee is internationally known and commands some of the highest prices in the world.
-One of the few specialty coffees grown in the United States, Kona Coffee benefits from high farming standards and stringent controls by the State of Hawaii.
+100% Kona Coffee commands some of the highest prices in the world.
+One of the few specialty coffees grown in the United States, Kona Coffee farmers follow US agricultural guidelines and employ workers at a living wage.

-As the stewards of Kona Earth farms, we take great care in every aspect of coffee production, from planting new areas with "keiki" (baby) trees to nurturing our existing trees throughout the year.
+As the stewards of Kona Earth farms, we take great care in every aspect of our coffee production, from planting new areas with "keiki" (baby) trees to nurturing our existing trees throughout the year.
 At harvest time, we carefully pick, pulp and sun-dry the beans on our drying deck.
 Then, we oversee the dry milling and sorting, which determines the bean quality and rating.
-Our roasting is done in small batches on site in batches of 20 pounds or less.
+We micro-roast in ten pound batches on site.
 This ensures that you will receive the freshest possible coffee, shipping within 48 hours.

 Unlike large, mechanized farms in other regions, 100% Kona coffee is hand-picked.
-Though more labor-intensive and expensive, this method is more selective.
-Pickers harvest only the ripe, red cherry while leaving the green fruit undisturbed to continue ripening on the trees.
-Typically, the harvest is completed over several rounds of picking throughout the season to gather all of the fruit at its optimum ripeness.
+Even though this method is more labor-intensive and expensive, it is more selective.
+Workers harvest only the ripe, red cherry during each round of picking.
+Green fruit continues to ripen on the trees.
+Weeks later, workers return to pick the next round of cherry.
+In this way, harvest is completed throughout the season to gather all of the fruit at its optimum ripeness.